Dancers in spotlight in dark studio

 Notifications will be sent by the end of the fall semester.

 Yes, but please be upfront about any funding you have received.
-Indicate which part of the project you will apply the Arts Research Grant funding toward, and which will provided by the alternate funding.
+Indicate which part of the project you will apply the Arts Research Grant funding toward, and which will be covered by the alternate funding.

 You must pay any fines or tuition that you owe the University before the award of this grant.
 However, we are working with the KU Budget Office make sure that the award of this grant does not penalize students on federal assistance by raising the cost of attendance.